 The interim policy goes into effect July 1, 2021 and is intended as a temporary change until such time that federal legislation or new NCAA rules are enacted.
 Currently there are several bills before Congress, addressing a myriad of issues pertaining to NIL and student athlete compensation directly from the schools and NCAA (e.g., revenue sharing and collecting wages).
 As the law continues to evolve, schools and student athletes should consult with professionals who can advise them on their legal rights and responsibilities.

 Our firm has extensive experience representing both schools and athletes with respect to NCAA rules and by-laws, state and federal statutory/regulatory compliance, contract review and litigation, education laws, and employment matters.
 If you have any questions about this Legal Briefing or how this change in policy affects your rights, please contact any member of our Firm at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2021 Law Offices of Pullano & Farrow PLLC